What is Personal Property?

 The treasurer must proceed to distraint (seize) and sell personal property if the tax is not paid.
 The treasurer may place a lien on the property owner's other real and personal property if the tax is not paid.
 (RCW 84.56.070)

-FOR EXAMPLE, a property owner lists equipment on the personal property affidavit due by April 30, 2015.
-In August 2015, the property owner sells the equipment (or business).
-The property owner owes the full amount of taxes due in 2016 for the 2015 assessment year.
+FOR EXAMPLE: A business owner lists equipment on the personal property listing due by April 30, 2019.
+In August 2019, the property owner sells the equipment (or business).
+The property owner owes the full amount of taxes due in 2020 for the 2019 assessment year.
 However, the lien follows the property.
 This means that a new owner can have the equipment distrained (seized) if the previous owner does not pay the tax.
 Buyer Beware!